EnochEnagbem/OPERATING-SYSTEMS-COSC255/MVTAlgorithm/README.md

 After accepting the input it then compute the following
 -  Memory Allocation

-    Which is `if Memory Require for a particular < Total Memory Available there will allocation else no allocation`
+    Which is `if Memory Require for a particular < Total Memory Available there will allocation else there will be no allocation`
 - External Fragmentation

-    Which is `Total Memory available - Number of blocks * Block Size`

-- Internal Fragmentation

-    Which is `Block Size - Memory require for a particular Process`

 After the computation, the program then display the following
 - Total Memory Available